JackEisenreich/Pewlett-Hackard-Analysis/README.md

 **Summary**

+_Answer to Questions:_

 In total, 72,458 total jobs will need to be filled with that generation exiting the workforce.
 However, this also means that there are plenty of retirement ready employees who can mentor the next generation.
 I might be worried about managers because there are only 2 of them, but all the other departments have over 1000 employees who can help mentor.

+_Additional Queries and Tables:_

 Another query that might provide some insight would be a query that returns all the employees born after 1980.
 That count could be crucial to the future of the company as they should continue to work at the company for some time.
 Also a table with the count by title for that generation would be helpful in showing where Pewlett Hackard can allocate more or less human resources.